IIITLucknowSWEngg/CSITTeam014/Assignment1/Project_Scope_and_Methodology.md

 ## **8. Constraints**
 Constraints highlight limitations that could impact the project's success.

-- **Time Constraints**: Strict deadlines for each phase to meet product launch targets.
+- **8.1 Time Constraints**: Strict deadlines for each phase to meet product launch targets.
-- **Budget Constraints**: Limited resources allocated for development, testing, and deployment.
+- **8.2 Budget Constraints**: Limited resources allocated for development, testing, and deployment.
-- **Technical Constraints**: Dependence on third-party APIs (UPI, bill payments, etc.) which may affect system performance.
+- **8.3 Technical Constraints**: Dependence on third-party APIs (UPI, bill payments, etc.) which may affect system performance.
-- **Regulatory Constraints**: Compliance with financial regulations (e.g., data protection laws) may restrict certain features.
+- **8.4 Regulatory Constraints**: Compliance with financial regulations (e.g., data protection laws) may restrict certain features.
-- **Resource Constraints**: Limited availability of skilled developers, testers, and support staff.
+- **8.5 Resource Constraints**: Limited availability of skilled developers, testers, and support staff.
-- **Security Constraints**: Need to adhere to stringent security measures to protect user data and transactions.
+- **8.6 Security Constraints**: Need to adhere to stringent security measures to protect user data and transactions.
-- **Scalability Constraints**: System must support a large number of concurrent users without performance degradation.
+- **8.7 Scalability Constraints**: System must support a large number of concurrent users without performance degradation.
-- **Hardware Constraints**: Reliance on cloud infrastructure and hardware resources for scalability and performance.
+- **8.8 Hardware Constraints**: Reliance on cloud infrastructure and hardware resources for scalability and performance.
-- **Dependency Constraints**: Dependence on third-party payment gateways, APIs, and banking systems.
+- **8.9 Dependency Constraints**: Dependence on third-party payment gateways, APIs, and banking systems.
-- **Data Privacy Constraints**: Compliance with privacy laws like GDPR, which may limit data collection and usage.
+- **8.10 Data Privacy Constraints**: Compliance with privacy laws like GDPR, which may limit data collection and usage.
-- **Testing Constraints**: Limited time for comprehensive testing, including load and stress testing.
+- **8.11 Testing Constraints**: Limited time for comprehensive testing, including load and stress testing.
-- **Design Constraints**: User interface and experience (UI/UX) must be consistent with industry standards and user expectations.
+- **8.12 Design Constraints**: User interface and experience (UI/UX) must be consistent with industry standards and user expectations.
-- **Maintenance Constraints**: Continuous maintenance and support required after deployment, affecting resource allocation.
+- **8.13 Maintenance Constraints**: Continuous maintenance and support required after deployment, affecting resource allocation.
-- **Versioning Constraints**: Managing multiple versions/releases simultaneously during updates or bug fixes.
+- **8.14 Versioning Constraints**: Managing multiple versions/releases simultaneously during updates or bug fixes.
-- **Licensing Constraints**: Adherence to open-source license rules for third-party libraries or frameworks used.
+- **8.15 Licensing Constraints**: Adherence to open-source license rules for third-party libraries or frameworks used.
-- **Change Management Constraints**: Any change in scope or features must follow a formal change control process.
+- **8.16 Change Management Constraints**: Any change in scope or features must follow a formal change control process.

 ---

 ## **9. Assumptions**
 Assumptions are conditions that are assumed to be true for the project to proceed as planned.

-- **Third-Party Integrations**: APIs for UPI payments, bill payments, and mobile recharges will be stable and available.
+- **9.1 Third-Party Integrations**: APIs for UPI payments, bill payments, and mobile recharges will be stable and available.
-- **User Requirements**: User needs will remain consistent and not change drastically during development.
+- **9.2 User Requirements**: User needs will remain consistent and not change drastically during development.
-- **Resource Availability**: Adequate team resources (developers, QA engineers) will be available throughout the project.
+- **9.3 Resource Availability**: Adequate team resources (developers, QA engineers) will be available throughout the project.
-- **Infrastructure**: Cloud infrastructure for deployment and scaling will be accessible as required.
+- **9.4 Infrastructure**: Cloud infrastructure for deployment and scaling will be accessible as required.

 ---